 Treasure hunting could be your passion, but it’s necessary to have the relevant knowledge to excel in any field.
 Treasure hunters are those people who are only concerned with finding treasures for private or public interests.
 On the other hand, archeologists study such sites to gain a greater understanding of history.
 These two fields seem so different, and they in many ways, but having archeology knowledge is a plus for treasure hunters.

 Like many other professional degrees, universities are offering an Archeology degree in undergrad and many graduate schools.
 It is considered a branch of humanities as well as a social science that deals with the study of human activity through the recovery and analysis of material culture.
 After all, treasure hunting is about coming across various artifacts, architecture, biofacts, and cultural landscapes.
 This knowledge lays a strong foundation for treasure hunting, as it helps in understanding the background of places in-depth.
+If you desire to find an archaeological job, we advise you to check out Jooble.
+On Jooble, you’ll find many jobs for archaeologists.

 It is crucial to do volunteering in work related to treasure hunting.
 Just like before starting a business, it is always good to gain experience by practicing at a relevant job.
 You can gain experience and deep insight by seeking out local museums or archaeological excavations in this regard.
 There, you will interact with people having expertise in treasure hunting and extensive knowledge about artifacts and cultural landscapes of various areas.
 Working under the supervision of experts helps to develop a positive attitude and excellent interpersonal skills as well.
 It helps in the long run when you have to interact with locals while hunting.